MDAnalysis/RDKitConverter-benchmark/README.md

 The **interactive list of molecules** currently failing can be accessed [here](https://raw.githack.com/MDAnalysis/RDKitConverter-benchmark/main/results/failed_molecules.html) (click on a molecule's image to zoom in).

-Failing scaffolds can be accessed [here](https://raw.githack.com/MDAnalysis/RDKitConverter-benchmark/main/results/failed_scaffolds.html).
+Failing **scaffolds** can be accessed [here](https://raw.githack.com/MDAnalysis/RDKitConverter-benchmark/main/results/failed_scaffolds.html).
+The scaffold network used to create this file can be viewed [here](https://raw.githack.com/MDAnalysis/RDKitConverter-benchmark/main/results/scaffold_network.html).

 ## Instructions